 Additional Expert Tips from Sean Fargo on How to Become a Meditation Teacher

 Sean Fargo, a former Buddhist monk and founder of the Mindfulness Meditation Teacher Certification Program, is known for his unique approach to teaching mindfulness and meditation.
 His emphasis on trauma sensitivity, authenticity, and simplicity has inspired thousands of aspiring meditation teachers.
-Here are five expert tips from Sean’s experience and teaching style that stand apart from conventional advice:
+Here are five expert tips from Sean’s experience and teaching style that stand apart from conventional advice on how to become a meditation coach:

 1. Prioritize Compassion Over Perfection